bm4cs/papers/2019-expdev-heap-overflow-prevention/paper.md

 When a chunk is requested, the *first-fit algorithm* will try to find the first chunk that is both free and large enough.
-Or more concretely @how2heap shows how this deterministic behaviour can be used to control the data at a previously freed allocation:
+Or more concretely @how2heap shows how this deterministic behavior can be used to control the data at a previously freed allocation:

 ```c
 #include <stdio.h>